 Super delicious, this green goddess dipping sauce/dressing with yogurt is perfect for dipping vegetables in or enjoying over salads!

 A few months ago my sibling-in-laws and I went to a supper club here in Milwaukee.
 Supper clubs are big in Wisconsin.
 Think Mad Men style dining – leather booths, old school charm, it’s truly like stepping back in time for a dining experience.
 The one we went to started the meal by serving a relish tray.
 It came with a green goddess dressing (something I had heard was a thing of the 60’s) and an array of vegetables for dipping.
 Radishes were among the vegetables, and since I hadn’t had them since I was a kid, I decided to just try one.
 OMG so friggin good – the tangy crunchy radish dipped in the green goddess dressing – it was one of the best combinations.
 I was hooked, I knew I needed more radishes and dip in my life.
 I’m so in love with radishes and now get them at the farmers market on the weekends, I made these slow roasted chicken tacos with radish slaw and am planing to make another batch for the week ahead!

 We went back to the supper club a few weeks later and they brought out the same relish tray with green goddess dressing.
 Again, I was in love with it.
-The server mentioned that it had anchovies and lemon and fresh herbs in it.
+The server mentioned that it had anchovies, lemon and fresh herbs in it.

 Anchovies?
 Eeek, I don’t think I’ve ever liked them, but hello – Caesar salad dressing, I love the stuff!
 It was so delicious, so I thought I was going to try and recreate the dressing at home.
 I went to the store and right next the anchovies I found anchovy paste <-something I’d never ever in a million years thought I’d use.
 Paste seemed a lot more manageable than say, cutting up little anchovies, you know?